 Commitment to a research career in the field of social welfare or social work is expected.
 Preference is given to applicants with a master's degree in social work.
 However, those without a master's degree in the field of social work are encouraged to apply and consider the combined MSW/PhD option.

 The doctoral program enrolls new students in the fall semester of each academic year.
 Enrollment is full time only with a two-year residency requirement.

 All applicants must demonstrate a potential for doctoral studies by providing the following materials:

 Our application checklist will help guide you through the process.

 Request an information packet.

-Boston College Graduate School of Social Work is proud to welcome students from all over the world.
+Boston College School of Social Work is proud to welcome students from all over the world.
 Recent incoming classes have included students from South Africa, Korea, Italy, and Palestine.
 Early application is necessary in order to meet deadlines for visa processing, travel and housing arrangements, and University orientation.

 For more information on applying as an international student, visit the International Applicants page.

 140 Commonwealth Avenue